Cogeco Inc. reports solid First Quarter 2015 financial results

 structure,

-many of which are beyond the Corporations control.
+many of which are beyond the Corporation’s control.
 Therefore, future events and results

 may vary significantly from what management currently foresees.
 The reader should not place undue importance on forward-looking information